 650 watts of solar with motorized tilt.

-Full wall/ceiling thickness Polyiso spray foam + reflectix layer for true 4 season comfort.
+Full wall/ceiling thickness polyiso closed-cell spray foam layer for true 4 season comfort.

 60” wide sliding bug screen door on side door.

-Dual 15’ aluminum channel porch lights.
-RGBW awning lites.
+Dual 15’ aluminum channel dimmered porch lights.
+RGBW awning and accent lites.

 Heated seats, mirrors, and waste tanks.

 Bottom hinged Inverter microwave. — Infrared toaster oven.

 15Db gain, 5,000’ range wifi repeater with motorized 7′ ant.